bitfocus/companion-module-studiocoast-vmix/README.md

 # Recent Patches
+**v3.6.7**
+- Fixed an issue with undefined titles being returned as `'undefined'`, rather than an empty string as intended.

 **v3.6.6**
 - Fixed an issue with `Layer - Position` failing on certain layer selection situations and added more logging for invalid input/layer selections